 Avoid unnecessary adverbs

-Adverbs such as effectively, appropriately, or accurately are generally unnecessary because the CLO assumes that students will perform the task well or they would not receive a passing grade.
+Adverbs such as correctly, effectively, appropriately, or accurately are generally unnecessary because the CLO assumes that students will perform the task well or they would not receive a passing grade.

 UNNECESSARY ADVERBS